Fixed point distribution on Hilbert scheme of points: Components of the Hilbert scheme of points

 denote the punctual Hilbert scheme consisting of subschemes supported at $p$.
-If $\rho: \Hilb^k(X) \to S^kX$, $\xi \mapsto \sum_{p\in X}\mathrm{length}(\calo_{\xi,p})p$ denotes the Hilbert-Chow morphism then $\Hilb^k(X)_p=\rho^{-1}(kp)$.
-The punctual Hilbert scheme is irreducible on surfaces (due to Briancon \cite{briancon}), but not in higher dimensions for large numbers of points $k$. \item Every other component (petal) intersects the smoothable one, see \cite{Ree95}, however, description of these intersections is currently out of reach.
-The first non-smoothable components were constructed by Iarrobino \cite{iarrobino} for $n=3$ and $k\ge 8$.
-These Iarrobino-type components are punctual (supported at one point) and their dimensions typically exceed $k\dim(X)$.
-They consist of ideals
+If $\rho: \Hilb^k(X) \to S^kX$, $\xi \mapsto \sum_{p\in X}\mathrm{length}(\calo_{\xi,p})p$ denotes the Hilbert-Chow morphism then $\Hilb^k_p(X)=\rho^{-1}(kp)$.
+The punctual Hilbert scheme is irreducible on surfaces (due to Briancon \cite{briancon}), but it is reducible when $\dim(X)>2$ and the number of points $k$ is sufficiently large, see \cite{iarrobino2,iarrobino}. \item Every other component (petal) intersects the smoothable one (see \cite{Ree95}), however, description of these intersections is currently out of reach.
+The first non-smoothable components were constructed by Iarrobino \cite{iarrobino2} for $n=3$ and $k\ge 8$.
+He called these \textit{very compressed algebras}: they are punctual (supported at one point) with dimension typically exceeding $k\dim(X)$.
+Very compressed algebras are typically constructed as